tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 ## HTTP Request {#obfuscated-request}

-Obfuscated DoH queries are created by the Client, and sent to the Obfuscation Proxy using the hostname in the proxy's DoH URI Template.
+Obfuscated DoH queries are created by the Client, and sent to the Obfuscation Proxy.
+The proxy's address is determined from the authority of the proxy server's URI, while the authority information of the HTTP request reflects the authority of the target server.
+Likewise, when connecting to the proxy the client should use the proxy target's information for HTTPS certificate selection via SNI and when validating the resulting certificate.

 Obfuscated queries MUST use the POST method, in which the encrypted query blob is sent as the HTTP message body.

-Clients MUST set an HTTP Content-Type header to "application/obfuscated-dns-message" to indicate that this request is an obfuscated query intended for proxying.
+Clients MUST set the HTTP Content-Type header to "application/obfuscated-dns-message" to indicate that this request is an obfuscated query intended for proxying.
 Clients also SHOULD set this same value for the HTTP Accept header.

-The :authority psuedo-header MUST indicate the hostname of the Obfuscation Target (not the Obfuscation Proxy that initially receives the request), and the :path psuedo-header MUST conform to the path specified by the Obfuscation Target's DoH URI Template.
+The HTTP authority information (e.g. The HTTP/2 :authority psuedo-header or the HTTP/1 host header) MUST indicate the hostname of the Obfuscation Target (not the Obfuscation Proxy that initially receives the request), and the path information MUST conform to the path specified by the Obfuscation Target's DoH URI Template.

-Note that the authority specified in the request will not match the certificate of the Obfuscation Proxy.

 Upon receiving a POST request that contains a "application/obfuscated-dns-message" Content-Type, the DoH server looks at the :authority and :path psuedo-headers.
 If the fields match the DoH server's own hostname and configured path, then it is the target of the query, and can decrypt the query {{encryption}}.
 If the fields do not match the local server, then the server is acting as an Obfuscation Proxy.
-If it is a proxy, it is expected to open an HTTPS connection to the Obfuscation Target based on the authority identified in the :authority psuedo-header, and send the request on to the target.
+If it is a proxy, it is expected to send the request on to the Obfuscation Target based on the authority identified in the HTTP request.

 ## HTTP Request Example